SWU-CS-MediaLab/KDEM/README.md

 # DDP
-A Data-driven Processing Modality for Visible-Infrared Cross-Modal Person Re-Identification
+A Data-driven Processing Modality for Visible-Infrared Cross-Modal Person Re-Identification.
+The code will be announced after the paper is accepted.